JimMcL/JUtils/README.md

 Be aware that if you use `par(mfrow = ...)` to plot with 2 or more rows or columns, R automatically reduces `cex`.
 If you are unaware of this behaviour, it can cause major headaches when creating multiple plots for a publication with different numbers of panels.
 One solution is to explicitly set `par(cex = ...)` _after_ setting `par(mfrow = ...)`.

 By default, if the [ragg](https://ragg.r-lib.org/) package is installed, `JUtils` will use it for plotting to PNG, JPEG or TIFF files.
 If [ragg](https://ragg.r-lib.org/) is not installed, `JUtils` will use the standard `grDevices` functionality.
-The [ragg](https://ragg.r-lib.org/) package may be faster than `grDevices`, has better font support, and may produce better quality plots, although personal experience suggests that is not always the case.
+The [ragg](https://ragg.r-lib.org/) package may be faster than `grDevices`, has better font support (e.g. `par(family = "Segoe UI")` works as expected), and may produce better quality plots, although plot quality may sometimes be a subjective matter.

     library("JUtils")